Dewan Mohammad Azraf: Career

-Azraf joined Sunamganj College as a teacher in 1948 and principal in 1954.
-He was dismissed from college for supporting the Bengali Language Movement.
-After his dismissal from Sunamganj College, he taught at various colleges.
+Azraf joined Sunamganj College as a teacher in 1948.
+Promoted to principal in 1954, he was dismissed from Sunamganj College the same year for supporting the Bengali language movement.
+After his dismissal, he taught at various colleges.
 In 1967, he was appointed the principal of Abujar Ghifari College in Dhaka, where he served till 1980.
 He taught part-time at the departments of philosophy and Islamic studies of the University of Dhaka from 1973 to 1990.

 A supporter of Abdul Hamid Khan Bhasani, he joined the Muslim League in 1946 in protest of the treatment of Muslim immigrants in Assam, and afterward was elected to the Assam Provincial Committee.
 He also served 10 months of a prison sentence for violation of Section 144.
 He helped the formation of the Kendriya Muslim Sahitya Sangsad unit in Sylhet and served as its president from 1940 to 1943.
 He was a member, as well as a treasurer for some time, of the Pakistan Philosophical Congress.
 From 1984 to 1989, he served as the president of the Bangladesh Philosophical Association.